Introduction - will it change my life?

 The config is stored in /etc/mmounter.conf

-the format of this file is similar to the .INI files used by Windows:
+the format of this file is similar to the .INI files used

 [section]